darkawesome/blog/content/blog/Voronoi.md

 Using the lecture notes and readings interpret what the maps are showing you.
 Your write up should include

 -   What do each of the four colors/quadrants mean?

-    The colors for the mean ozone are showing the ozone levels and separating the breaks based on the abundance of the ozone in the different California counties.For the LISA the colors are showing the higher than average areas withing the cluster that are surrounded by high ozone beyond the critical threshold (0.05).
-Likewise the same is true for the lower than average areas that are surrounded by low ozone where nothing is.
+      **The colors for the mean ozone are showing the ozone levels and separating the breaks based on the abundance of the ozone in the different California counties.For the LISA the colors are showing the higher than average areas withing the cluster that are surrounded by high ozone beyond the critical threshold (0.05).
+Likewise the same is true for the lower than average areas that are surrounded by low ozone where nothing is.**

--   How do they link to the Moran scatterplot
+-   How do they link to the Moran scatterplot?

-    Looking at the scatter plot the map on the right shows our outliers and points deep within the cluster.
-While the one on the left looks more at the cluster itself with all of the points within it. ## P values
+      **Looking at the scatter plot the map on the right shows our outliers and points deep within the cluster.
+While the one on the left looks more at the cluster itself with all of the points within it. ## P values**

 Change the critical threshold to 0.01, and to 0.1 and to 0.5.
 Each time, re-run the LISA code (everything including and below the critical code chunk, or run-all).
 Explain what is happening in terms of ozone pollution in California.

 When we change the point at which we have our critical threshold we effectively “move the goal post” farther or closer.
 When going lower to 0.01 the higher bar leaves less at the edges of our cluster as our confidence interval is a lot larger.
 When we go higher to 0.1 the confidence interval is much smaller and more areas appear on the LISA map.